See how much it would cost to install solar in your home.

 It’s possible for a generator to damage a refrigerator, though it is not typically a sensitive appliance.
 Your fridge could overheat if your generator is too small to handle its starting wattage.

 You can decrease your refrigerator’s power usage through proper maintenance and a few simple habit changes.
-Here are a few ways you can be more energy efficient with your refrigerator.
+Here are a few ways you can reduce the amount of energy your refrigerator uses.

 New, Energy Star-certified fridges run much more efficiently and use less energy than older models.
 Investing in a new fridge can pay off on your electric bill.